raphaelbs/esp32-cam-ai-thinker/docs/esp32cam-pin-notes.md

 * If this is on, the WIFI won't work.
 * ADC1_CH5
 * also RTC_GPIO8
+* That LED works with inverted logic, so you send a `LOW` signal to turn it on and a `HIGH` signal to turn it off.
+*
 ## GPIO34 - (not exposed)
 * esp_camera.h:CAM_PIN_D6 -> Camera FPC Y8
 * Analog pin name: VDET_1